Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Synthetic WMPCs Generation

 \subsection{Conversation Constraints}

-To ensure that the generated conversations feature rich interaction patterns with diverse dynamics, we instruct the model to follow specific constraints (we provide details about how this was operationalized in prompts in Appendix \ref{appendix:system_prompts}).
+To ensure that the generated conversations feature rich interaction patterns with diverse dynamics, we instruct the model to follow specific constraints, described in the system prompts created for each generation strategy (for details about how this was operationalized in prompts, see Appendix A).

 \textbf{Output Format}: to enable automated analysis, the generated output must respect a structured \texttt{JSON} format with all the information needed.
-So, each generated MPC must be a dictionary with two primary keys, namely \texttt{conversation} and \texttt{speakers}.
+So, each generated WMPC must be a dictionary with two main keys, namely \texttt{conversation} and \texttt{speakers}.
 The \texttt{conversation} field must include a list of dictionaries, each with specific fields such as \texttt{speaker}'s name, turn \texttt{message} and \texttt{addressees}, i.e. the list of participants in the conversation to whom the message is directed.
 The \texttt{speakers} field includes the speaker's \texttt{name} and the \texttt{stance} with respect to the conversation topic.

-\textbf{Interactions}: these constraints refer to three requirements in the generated MPCs -- all speakers appearing in the interactions must be present in the speakers' list (i.e., the LLM should not invent a new speaker half way through the conversation); \texttt{addressees} must cover at least once also the role of \texttt{speaker}; self-interactions, i.e. speakers sending a message to themselves, are not admitted.
+\textbf{Interactions}: these constraints refer to three requirements in the generated WMPCs -- all speakers appearing in the interactions must be present in the speakers' list (i.e., the LLM should not invent a new speaker half way through the conversation); \texttt{addressees} must cover at least once also the role of \texttt{speaker}; self-interactions, i.e. speakers sending a message to themselves, are not admitted.

 \textbf{Speaker's Contribution}: all speakers in the \texttt{speakers} field must be authors of at least one turn in the conversation.